-The island’s accommodations are known for their warm welcome to all guests — whether they’re traveling in all-male or all-female groups, sharing their vacation with family members or friends, or seeking a secluded retreat with a romantic partner.
+The island’s accommodations are known for their warm welcome to all guests — whether they’re traveling in all-male or all-female groups, sharing their vacation with family members or friends, or seeking a secluded retreat with a spouse or romantic partner.

-As a leading destination for LGBT travelers, Key West is home to a wide array of hotels, motels, bed-and-breakfasts, guesthouses, inns and resorts that range in price from economy to luxury.
+As a leading destination for LGBTQ travelers, Key West is home to a wide array of hotels, motels, bed-and-breakfasts, guesthouses, inns and resorts that range in price from economy to luxury.
 Most feature private pools with lushly landscaped grounds, and many offer colorful flower-drenched courtyards and lazy porch swings for lounging.
 Some are nestled along the Atlantic Ocean or Gulf of Mexico with beaches for sunning beside aquamarine waters.

 Many luxury accommodations are Queen Anne or Victorian mansions trimmed with gingerbread and painted in cheerful pastels that once belonged to the island’s wealthy merchants or sea captains.